 - Have a sense of humor.
 Having a sense of humor is essential to getting through life’s travails.
 But remember to laugh with your spouse, not at your spouse!

 Have questions about how to legally protect your commitment to stay married?
 Find out how post-nuptial agreements and reconciliation agreements can be used to help your marriage become stronger than ever, or to help repair it following a separation.
-Please contact us today to schedule a free consultation with one of our experienced, caring family law attorneys.
+Please contact us today to schedule an initial consultation with one of our experienced, caring family law attorneys.